From Cool Demos to Production-Ready FMware: Core Challenges and a Technology Roadmap: Introduction

 The transition to production-ready FMware is formidable due to its dynamic nature, which combines classical software engineering complexities with unique issues inherent to foundation models.
 Production-ready FMware must continuously evolve to meet customer expectations, requiring consistent performance, reliability, feature updates, and adherence to service level agreements (SLAs), all while managing operational costs.
 For instance, OpenAI's infrastructure costs for running ChatGPT in 2023 were estimated at \$700,000 per day~\cite{uniteFinancialChallenges}.
 Beyond these traditional challenges, FMware developers also face unique problems like handling hallucinations, increased inference costs, and orchestrating tasks across various AI components~\cite{opeaOpenPlatform,hassan2024rethinking}.
-LinkedIn’s experience illustrates the effort required to reach production readiness: they achieved 80\% functionality in a month but spent four more months to complete the remaining 20\%, with diminishing returns on each additional 1\% improvement~\cite{linkedinMusingsBuilding}.
+LinkedIn's experience illustrates the effort required to reach production readiness: they achieved 80\% functionality in a month but spent four more months to complete the remaining 20\%, with diminishing returns on each additional 1\% improvement~\cite{linkedinMusingsBuilding}.
 Similarly, Microsoft and GitHub found that testing FMware becomes prohibitively expensive as complexity scales~\cite{parnin2023building}.
 These real-world examples underscore the need for robust, system-based approaches to build reliable, production-ready FMware solutions~\cite{zaharia2024shift,opeaOpenPlatform,hassan2024rethinking}.

 In this paper, we employ a semi-structured thematic synthesis (more details in Section~\ref{sec:methodology}) to systematically identify key challenges in developing production-ready FMware.
-We draw on insights from multi-industry collaborations, conferences, customer meetings, hands-on development of the FMware lifecycle platform (FMArts)~\cite{hassan2024rethinking} and literature surveys.
-In doing so, we provide the first comprehensive articulation of the recurrent issues across different stages of FMware development, consolidating them into challenges that hinder productionizing FMware.
+We draw on insights from multi-industry collaborations, conferences, customer meetings, hands-on development of the FMware lifecycle platform (FMArts)~\cite{hassan2024rethinking}, and literature surveys.
+In doing so, we provide the first comprehensive articulation of the recurrent issues across different stages of FMware development, consolidating them into challenges that hinder productionizing FMware. \respto{1-27a} While recent studies by Hassan~et~al.~\cite{hassan2024rethinking} and Chen~et~al.~\cite{chen2025empirical} primarily investigate the challenges of \textit{developing} FMware, our study adopts a distinct focus.
+We provide the first comprehensive synthesis of the challenges practitioners face across the full FMware lifecycle, specifically when transitioning systems from initial demonstrations and proofs-of-concept to robust and demanding production environments.